syncthing/syncthing-android/README.md

 ### Build instructions

 Make sure you clone the project with
-`git clone https://github.com/syncthing/syncthing-android.git --recursive`.
+`git clone https://github.com/Catfriend1/syncthing-android.git --recursive`.
 Alternatively, run `git submodule init && git submodule update` in the project folder.

+A Linux VM, for example running Debian, is recommended to build this.

-Build Syncthing using `./gradlew buildNative`.
+Build Syncthing using `./gradlew cleanNative buildNative`.
 Then use `./gradlew assembleDebug` or Android Studio to build the apk.

 # License